splunk/cloud-datamodel-security-research/README.md

 	* Network traffic as provided by vpcflow logs, and gec_instance events for GCP

+# Description

+A Splunk data model is a type of knowledge object that applies an information structure to raw data at search time—regardless of the data's origin or format—and encodes the domain knowledge necessary to build a variety of specialized searches.
+Data models enhance the efficiency of your searches.
+You can increase their velocity with data-model acceleration, which creates summaries for the fields you report on, accelerating the dataset represented by those fields.

+The Cloud Infrastructure data model normalizes and combines your machine data from AWS, Azure, and/or GCP, so you can write analytics that work across all three.

 # Pre-requisites

 You should have the appropriate add-on for your cloud provider to bring data into splunk and perform the basic field extractions.
 These are the following